UCAS code X130

 Graduates will hold provisional registration as a secondary teacher with the General Teaching Council for Scotland (GTC Scotland).
 This qualifies students to apply for the GTC Scotland induction year, which can allow teachers to qualify for full registration.

-Graduates can progress to the UHI MEd Critical Enquiry or other UK Masters programmes
+Graduates can progress to the university's MEd Critical Enquiry or other UK Masters programmes

 You can use the above QR code to connect directly to the course details.